Thanking veterans for their service is an important act of gratitude which is expressed in various ways and has gone on for thousands of years.

 “Happy Veterans Day to our soldiers, both past and present.
 We owe you our thanks, but more than that, we owe you our freedom.”

 “Veterans Day is a good time to remember that our freedom isn’t guaranteed.
-It’s protected by the men and women in our Armed Services.
-To those who secure our way of life… thank you!”
+It is protected by the men and women of our Armed Forces.
+To those who secure our way of life…thank you!!

 “The brave die never, though they sleep in dust: Their courage nerves a thousand living men.” – Minot J Savage